spanag/eden/README.md

 - `gcc` compiler, or alternatively the `icc` compiler.
 Specifically, a compiler version that supports C++14.
 - `flex` version 2.6 or later
 - `bison` version 3.0 or later
+- (optional) `python3` with `setuptools` and optionally `wheel` to build the Python wrapper package (see also the next section).

+for building on Linux, shell scripts are available on the [testing/linux](testing/linux) directory.
-On Linux, most other tools for building are pre-installed or they can be easily installed; consult your distribution's reference on installing essential build tools.
+The necessary tools for building are pre-installed or they can be easily installed; consult your distribution's reference on installing essential build tools.
+Alternatively, if `docker` is installed and available to the user, EDEN can be built without affecting the user setup by just running `bash eden/testing/linux/build-test-all-in-one.bash` outside the source tree.
+The executable and Python wheel can then be found in `eden/bin` directory.

 For building on Windows, batch scripts are available on the [testing/windows](testing/windows) directory for installing all the necessary build tools and libraries, setting the shell's PATH to use them and building the standalone executable or Python wheel, all without affecting the system or user setup.